udonkyatto/Leaf-veins/README.md

-# Movie-slides
+# Story-slides
-Storyline advancement markers for some movies
+Record some storylines and advancement